What is a Bottleneck (or Constraint) in Manufacturing?

 A bottleneck in production works the same as a physical bottle.
 The narrow neck reduces the rate at which water flows out, and causes backup behind it.

-On the shop floor, bottlenecks can cause major interruptions to work productivity, delaying the production process across the board, and failing to keep up with the rate of customer demand.
+In an operation, bottlenecks can cause major interruptions to work productivity, delaying the production process across the board, and failing to keep up with the rate of customer demand.

 Short-term vs Long-term Bottlenecks